NatMota/kaggle-ieee-fraud/README.md

 ## Notes

 This method got 90% accuracy on Kaggle - it missed 10% of frauds so to say.
 As of June 2020 this is on the top 66% of the leaderboard, which means most of the work went into optimizing the remaining 8% - and the top submission had AUC of 94.6%.
 So it's a good result with minimal configuration.
+In production, one would have to understand the significance of mislabelling a result from data with a very low amount of true positives (i.e. it was fraudulent) and tune the model acordingly.

 The features are anonymized for the most part with some efforts on the Kaggle forums revealing part of them.
 Having in mind we only looked at numerical features, the shap_values plot shows that the transaction amount was an example of a useful predictor for this model.
 As mentioned by the creators of the library, it might not show a direct causal explanation but graphically showing what the model is focusing on is a welcome addition to the pipeline.